Leadership development

 How much do companies budget for executive coaching?

-At that scale, the fee reflects the full program scope: stakeholder management, assessment administration, progress reporting, and executive team facilitation.
+Enterprise programs covering multiple executives typically run $50,000 or more per year, reflecting the full scope: stakeholder management, assessment administration, progress reporting, and executive team facilitation.

-- The coaching fee itself.
+• The coaching fee itself

-- Internal HR time to manage the program and maintain alignment with organizational objectives.
+• Internal HR time to manage the program and maintain alignment with organizational objectives

-Is executive coaching worth the investment?
+Is executive coaching worth the cost?

-Yes, executive coaching generates a measurable return.
+Executive coaching generates a measurable return.

-The cost of underdeveloped leadership compounds quickly.
+The cost of underdeveloped leadership development erodes faster than most organizations track.

-Replacing a senior leader costs 100% to 200% of their annual salary in recruitment, onboarding, and lost productivity (SHRM, 2023).
+Replacing a senior leader costs 100% to 200% of their annual salary in recruitment, onboarding, and lost productivity (SHRM, 2025).

-A $15,000 coaching program for a VP earning $250,000 represents a fraction of the $250,000 to $500,000 replacement cost if that leader leaves or underperforms due to a skills gap that went unaddressed.
+A $15,000 coaching program for a VP earning $250,000 represents a fraction of the $250,000 to $500,000 replacement cost if that leader leaves or underperforms because a skills gap went unaddressed.

 Organizations that demonstrate the clearest ROI from coaching define outcomes before the program begins, set a baseline assessment at program start, and measure again at 90 and 180 days.